A little more about me

-When I was young, I felt the sense of adventure and travel just through others’ photos.
-I hope today, mine can do the same for you.
+When I was young, I felt a sense of adventure and travel just through others’ photos.
+I hope mine can do the same for you today.
 Photos remind me to look up, and slow down.
 I wish this for everyone, in today’s frenetic world.

 Hello, I’m Edward Emory Frye, a professional photographer born, raised, and based out of Santa Barbara, California.
 I hope you enjoy this journey.

-Growing up, we didn’t travel much, but we did go spend time in nature.
-Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars, infinite stars—became our haven.
+Growing up, we didn’t travel much, but we did spend time in nature.
+Every summer, remote log cabins, giant sequoias, sheer faces of granite, and stars—infinite stars—became our haven.